ShenglongZ/Flea_Market_Webapp/README.md

     Password: odrr0#AI

 This is the final project for Web Application Development and cooperated with Jiacheng Sun, Yuyang Fan and Qian Cheng.
-The primaty goal is to construct a second hand item trading webpage.
+The primaty goal is to construct a second hand item trading web application.

 Primary Features:
 - User Registeration